obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Manage plugin lifecycle.md

 ### Solution: Add or use an existing component

-Instead, you should pass a component that has a clearly defined lifecycle, one that will be loaded and unloaded properly.
-Since _every_ view is a `Component`, we can simply pass the `View` instance itself via `this`:
+Instead, you should pass a component that has a clearly defined lifecycle, one that will be loaded and unloaded at an appropriate time.
+Both `Plugin` and `View` are components; however, `View` is a more appropriate choice since its lifespan matches with the `MarkdownRenderer`.
+We can simply pass the `View` instance itself via `this`:

 ```ts
 import { ItemView, MarkdownRenderer } from 'obsidian';